 - Prolactin - enhances female breast development and increases milk production

-- Thyroid stimulating hormone (TSH) - activates the thyroid gland to release hormones that affects metabolism
+- Thyroid stimulating hormone (TSH) - activates the thyroid gland to release hormones that affect metabolism

 Causes of Hypopituitarism

-There are a number of health problems and medical procedures that can damage the pituitary gland, causing hypopituitarism.
+There are some health problems and medical procedures that can damage the pituitary gland, causing hypopituitarism.
 The most common are brain surgery and head trauma, infections to the brain and spinal cord, radiation (whether from outside sources or cancer treatment), and aneurysm.

 Symptoms of Hypopituitarism

-The list of symptoms related to hypopituitarism is very long due to the large variety of important hormones produced by the pituitary gland.
-Here is a basic list of the major symptoms related to this disorder:
+The list of symptoms related to hypopituitarism is very long due to the large variety of essential hormones produced by the pituitary gland.
+Here is a basic list of the significant symptoms associated with this disorder:

 - Abdominal pain